 Carrot Cake Baked Oatmeal

-This easy vegan carrot cake baked oatmeal is easy to whip up in 30 minutes for a healthy breakfast.
+This easy vegan carrot cake baked oatmeal is easy to whip up in 30 minutes for a delicious breakfast.

-Though inspired by the classic dessert, they’re not overly sweet and they taste wonderfully nutty and wholesome.
+Though inspired by the classic dessert, these carrot cake oats are not overly sweet and they taste wonderfully nutty and wholesome.
 Enjoy served warm topped with coconut yogurt and almond butter for a delicious breakfast or treat any time of day!

-- Dietary Needs: This recipe is vegan (dairy-free and egg-free), gluten-free (use gf-certified oats if needed) and oil-free.
+- This recipe is vegan (dairy-free and egg-free), gluten-free (use gf-certified oats if needed) and oil-free.

-- Low in Sugar: Sweetened naturally with just 1/4 cup maple syrup.
+- Sweetened naturally with just 1/4 cup maple syrup.
 For a sugar-free recipe, you could use liquid monk fruit sweetener.

 - Great for breakfast meal prep.
 Just heat and enjoy!